 You’ve probably heard the phrase “life is all about balance” plenty of times.
 When someone says that, they’re actually only talking about skiing moguls.
-Best ways to maintain balance is to keep tension in the core, put your hands out in front of you, and turn with your legs, not your upper body.
+The best ways to maintain balance are to keep tension in the core, put your hands out in front of you, and turn with your legs, not your upper body.

 Trying to turn with your shoulders will throw you off balance faster than losing a toupee in a blizzard.
 Your upper body should be positioned over the middle of your skis or board, and stay relatively still.